 Learning how to create SMART goals can help set tangible goals and objectives, whether they are short-term goals (daily, weekly, monthly) or long-term goals (6-12 months), when it comes to changing unwanted habits or cultivating a healthier lifestyle.

-SMART goals is an acronym used to plan goals that are "specific", "measurable", "attainable", "relevant" (or realistic) and "time-bound".
+A SMART goal is an acronym used to plan goals that are "specific", "measurable", "attainable", "relevant" (or realistic), and "time-bound".

 - Specific - Create a clear specific goal describing the outcome and target an area for improvement.
 Having vague goals doesn't provide you the direction you need to be successful, get as specific as possible.
 A specific goal should answer the, "who, what, when, where, and why"

 - Non-Specific goal: "I want to lose weight"

 - Specific goal: "I will start walking for 30 minutes on the treadmill, 3 days a week (Monday, Tuesdays, and Saturdays) to improve my health and energy levels"